Stock market today: Asian shares track Wall Street slump triggered by strong US spending data

 Helping to keep the losses in check were some financial companies that reported encouraging earnings for the start of the year.
 The pressure is on companies broadly to deliver fatter profits because interest rates looks so much less likely to offer support in the near term.

-In the oil market, a barrel of U.S. crude for May delivery rose 48 cents to $85.89 per barrel in electronic trading on the New York Mercantile Exchange.
+In the oil market, a barrel of U.S. crude for May delivery slipped 10 cents to $85.31 per barrel in electronic trading on the New York Mercantile Exchange.
 It fell 25 cents to $85.41 on Monday as political leaders urged Israel not to retaliate after Iran's attack on Saturday involving hundreds of drones, ballistic missiles and cruise missiles.

 This year's jump in oil prices has been raising worries about a knock-on effect on inflation, which has remained stubbornly high.
 After cooling solidly last year, inflation has consistently come in above forecasts in each month so far of 2024.